 NBDF’s Collaborative Learning Exchange series on “Emerging Clinical Issues – Improved Clinical Management of Women and Girls Diagnosed with a Bleeding Disorder" was intended for physicians (MD/DO), physician assistants, nurse practitioners, and other clinicians with prescriptive authority for individuals living with von Willebrand Disease, hemophilia A, or hemophilia B.

-NHF, along with a group of key providers, developed this series to create opportunities for prescribers to discuss the unique clinical implications for diagnostics and current treatment decision-making and management for bleeding disorders or in specific patient scenarios for WGPPM.
+Inherited bleeding disorders are under-recognized as causes of bleeding in women, girls, and people with the propensity to menstruate (WGPPM).
+NBDF, along with a group of key providers, developed this series to create opportunities for prescribers to discuss the treatment and management concerns specific to bleeding disorders in WGPPM.

 The following activities were held as live virtual interactive events in late 2022 and 2023.